Mathematics

 STANDARDS

-In the creation of the Madison Public Schools mathematics curriculum, Madison’s 21st Century Capacities served as the foundation and Common Core State Standards (CCSS) were carefully considered for developmental and conceptual appropriateness for each course.
+In the creation of the Madison Public Schools mathematics curriculum, Madison’s Profile of a Graduate Capacities served as the foundation and Common Core State Standards (CCSS) were carefully considered for developmental and conceptual appropriateness for each course.

 The curriculum communicates high standards and expectations for students to routinely apply the CCSS Mathematical Practices: